 Buying a Mexican car insurance policy online is really straight forward, but there are a couple of check boxes you must get correct or it could render your policy null and void.

 The most important checkbox to get correct is, “Do you carry collision and theft coverage on your US or Canadian car policy, and will you maintain this US/Canada ‘Full Coverage’ throughout the Mexican policy period?”
-If the answer is yes, please click yes, but if the answer is no, please select no. Your rate will be slightly more if you check no. If you check yes and don’t have or keep full coverage at home, your claim may be invalidated.
-If you do file a claim and have this checked, “Yes,” you’ll need to provide proof of coverage for the claim to be paid.
+If the answer is yes, please click yes, but if the answer is no, please select no. Your rate will be slightly more if you check no. If you check yes and don’t have or keep full coverage at home, any claim may be invalidated.
+When filing a claim with ‘Full-Coverage’ checked, “Yes,” you’ll need to provide proof of coverage for the claim to be paid.

 The second entry to make sure you get right is “Actual Cash Value”.
 Mexico Insurance companies use “Actual Cash Value” as a basis for valuing vehicles in the event of a total loss due to collision or theft.
 Overvaluing your vehicle only serves to increase your premium.
 Use industry benchmarks like Kelley Blue Book to determine the value of your vehicle.

 Everybody thinks they have a good Mexican auto insurance policy until they need to use it.
-Don’t be left guessing if you’re properly covered.
+Don’t guess if you bought adequate coverage.

 Secret #5 If you are in an accident in Mexico, a good policy eliminates 95% of all potential problems